-- F. Medical facilities must have policies that prevent making improper inquiries regarding race, color, national origin, religion, sex, age or disability (including AIDS and related conditions) prior to making a decision to employ a person.
+F. Medical facilities must have policies that prevent making improper inquiries regarding race, color, national origin, religion, sex, age or disability (including AIDS and related conditions) prior to making a decision to employ a person.
 Supervisory personnel must be knowledgeable with regard to these policies and practices and must enforce them.

 The facility must assure that educational institutions which place students with the facility do not discriminate regarding the selection or treatment of minority groups, disabled (including AIDS and related conditions) or other protected classes of students.
-Facilities must also assure they do not discriminate in their selection and placement of student interns. - G. All service providers (including medical facilities) must maintain a list of community-registered sign language interpreters.
-These interpreters may be in-house and/or community-based sign language interpreters.
+Facilities must also assure they do not discriminate in their selection and placement of student interns.

+- G. All service-providers (including medical facilities) must maintain a list of community-registered sign language interpreters.
+These interpreters may be in-house and/or community-based-sign language interpreters.
 This list must be reviewed and revised, if necessary, at least annually.
 Facilities must also have policies outlining how persons with hearing impairments and/or language barriers are identified as needing interpretation services, and how these services can be accessed at no cost to them recipient.
 These policies, lists, and reviews shall be provided at no cost to DHCFP upon request. - H. All service providers (including medical facilities) must provide persons who have LEP with access to programs and services at no cost to the person.
-Services These providers must: - 1. identify the non-English languages that must be accommodated among the population served and identify the points of contact where language assistance is needed; - 2. develop and implement a written policy that ensures accurate and effective communication;

-DRAFT MTL 03/19 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 103 MEDICAID SERVICES MANUAL Subject: PROVIDER RULES AND REQUIREMENTS 3. take steps to ensure staff understands the and take steps to ensure staff understands the policy and is capable of carrying it out; and 4. annually review the LEP program to determine its effectiveness and provide LEP review at no cost to DHCFP upon request.
+Services These providers must: - 1. identify the non-English languages that must be accommodated among the population served and identify the points of contact where language assistance is needed; - 2. develop and implement a written policy that ensures accurate and effective communication; - 3. take steps to ensure staff understands the policy and is capable of carrying it out; and - 4. annually review the LEP program to determine its effectiveness and provide the LEP review at no cost to DHCFP upon request.